esesmuedgars/IdeaKit/README.md

 ### Swift WebSockets

 When it comes to WebSocket protocol, there are two main libraries - [Starscream](https://github.com/daltoniam/Starscream) and [URLSession](https://developer.apple.com/documentation/foundation/urlsession).
 [Matheus Cardoso](https://twitter.com/cardosodev) wrote an [article](https://dev.to/cardoso/swift-websockets-starscream-or-urlsession-in-2021-fck) comparing both of them.

+### Localizing strings in a project

+[Guillermo Culkin](https://twitter.com/gmoraleda_) wrote an [article](http://moraleda.info/2021/02/19/localization) about centralizing your localization strigs and generating a namespace data class for in-application usage as a part of a build process.

 <br>
 <p align="center">